Homemade Ginger Ale is easy to make, sweet, spicy, and refreshing. You can make the syrup in advance to make a glass whenever you want.

 - Water - Just plain tap water is fine.

 - Fresh Ginger Root - Purchase a little more than you need.
-The ginger root needs to be peeled which will reduce the amount.
+The ginger root needs to be peeled, which will reduce the amount.

-- Plain Sparkling Water or Seltzer - Sparkling water plus a ginger syrup makes a sparkling ginger ale.
+- Plain Sparkling Water or Seltzer - Sparkling water plus a ginger simple syrup makes a sparkling ginger ale.

 Please see the recipe card for the quantities.

-How to Make the Ginger Simple Syrup
+How to Make Homemade Ginger Ale

+Make Ginger Simple Syrup.
 Peel and thinly slice the ginger root.
 An "old-school" pivoting peeler or the edge of a spoon works well to peel the ginger.

 Add water, sugar, and sliced ginger to a small saucepan.
 Bring to a boil over medium heat, stirring occasionally.
 Reduce heat and simmer for 15 minutes.
+Cool to room temperature.
+Strain and store in a covered container in the refrigerator.

-Pour 2 to 4 tablespoons of the ginger simple syrup over the ice.
+Make a Glass of Ginger Ale.
+Add ice to a 12-to-16-ounce glass and pour 2 to 4 tablespoons of the ginger simple syrup over the ice.

 Top off the ginger simple syrup with sparkling water and give it a stir.
-If desired add a garnish and a straw.
+If desired, add a garnish and a straw.

-My Top Tips
+My Top Tip

 Variations